Updated on 10/03/2021

 The monitoring of this disease is regulated at the international level.
-In France, it is classified in Category 1, with mandatory disease control and notification managed by the State.
+In France, it is classified as a Category 1 health hazard, with mandatory prophylaxis and notification managed under State control.
 There is a permanent monitoring and diagnostic network.
-It calls on farmers, state-mandated veterinarians, farm technicians, Departmental Directorates for the Protection of Populations, employees of the French Biodiversity Agency, ornithologists, veterinary diagnostic laboratories, and the National Reference Laboratory.
+It calls on farmers, state-mandated veterinarians, farm technicians, Departmental Directorates for the Protection of Populations, employees of the French Biodiversity Agency (OFB), ornithologists, veterinary diagnostic laboratories and the National Reference Laboratory

 - The ANSES National Reference Laboratory: a key diagnostic player